 Computers with Microsoft Office and internet access available.
 Library staff will identify specific starting points for searches on the Library's main page which are appropriate to the Library's mission and service roles.
 The Library cannot control or monitor other material which may be accessible from internet sources.
 It is not possible to apply the same selection criteria which are used for other materials.

 Our meeting room may be reserved by any non-profit community oriented group.
 Equipment available: projector, screen, laptop, speakers, DVD player, overhead projector, and television.
-No charge for the use of the room.
+There is no charge for the use of this room by non-profit organizations.
+All other reservations require a $25 non-refundable usage fee.
 The reservation must be requested prior to the meeting date.
 Call the Library for a reservation.

 Guidelines for use and an application are available in pdf format.